 Around this reflection, Lozano-Hemmer has devised an ambitious and beautiful show, which combines, with the same intensity, visual and intellectual stimuli, amazement and reflection.
 Housed in a huge chamber built for the occasion from 52 sea containers, the exhibition consists of 15 pieces that function as parts of a whole and weave a plot of meaning around the interactions between the tangible and the ethereal —what was first?— and its ability to flood the world we inhabit through technology with light and shadow.
 Despite the size and technical exuberance, the atmosphere of the show is overwhelmingly intimate, and one feels very closely affected by all those sighs, rumors, atoms of language and vision, turbulence, traces, apparitions and disappearances that there are unleashed in a beautiful and intricate loop of causalities and scales.

-Atmospheric Memory works as a training device for visitors in the interlocution with what Robert Musil called “the ghostly of events”, and which he claimed as the only important thing when building future memories.
+Atmospheric Memory works as a visitors training device in the interlocution with what Robert Musil called “the ghostly of events”, and which he claimed as the only important thing when building future memories.
 That is why, when you go out after watching the exhibition, you are more prepared to experience the city and the festival.
 Then, everything you learn and know and read and see and smell and eat and drink and love and hate and say and silence just become atmosphere.

 And in that intimate ether coexist —in all its possible combinations— the industrial revolution and the massacre of Peterloo and The (Manchester) Guardian and the claim to rest on Saturday afternoon and the world’s first vegetarian society and Engels and Babbage and Lovelace and Turing and Raquel and the canals and the geese of the canals and Brian Eno and Laurie Anderson and her moon and Philip Glass and the Tao of Glass and Phelim McDermott and Skepta and DJ Querubín Cantilever and Marina Abramovic and Dany Boyle and Calvino and their invisible cities and David Lynch and his disconnected head and mine and the ghosts parlamento y of Ibrahim Mahama and the integration school of Tania Bruguera and Claire Cunningham and their wonderful dancers of different capabilities and Rimini Protokol and Holly Herndon and Nico and Ian Curtis and Goya and the homeless.